 Attending a drug rehabilitation center is detrimental to your recovery.
 When it comes to a methamphetamine recovery, therapy is essential.
 Revive Recovery will place you in the drug treatment center that will best fit your needs.
 Call today for help getting into a rehabilitation center.

 The most effective methods of treatment for methamphetamine addiction include behavioral therapy and cognitive behavioral therapy.
 These methods of treatment will help the patient to combine new thoughts with their behaviors and help to control their outbursts, cravings and decisions.

 - Behavioral therapy – Changing behaviors that would once trigger the use of drugs into productive, healthy behaviors.

 - Individual counseling – This is a safe place for the addict to get help for their addiction without having to worry about the thoughts of others.This allows a safe place to talk about potential causes of the addiction such as past or present physical abuse or trauma.

 When completing a drug treatment program for methamphetamine addiction, you should leave there with an after plan!
 Many people go into a halfway house following their rehabilitation.
-Call Revive Detox Center, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.
+Call Revive Wellness and Detox, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.